Avi-Lezerovich/LezerPrint/docs/API_REFERENCE.md

 # 📡 API Reference

-*Complete documentation for LezerPrint REST API and WebSocket events*
+Complete documentation for LezerPrint REST API and WebSocket events (kept in sync with the current backend).

 ---